ZiadNady/Laravel/README.md

 # Laravel

 # Lab 1
-1-create a github repo and use it to the rest of days.
+1-create a github repo and use it to the rest of days.</br>
-2-all labs code will be pushed to main branch so don’t create sub branches for each day.
+2-all labs code will be pushed to main branch so don’t create sub branches for each day.</br>
-3-Code crud operations on laravel framework.
+3-Code crud operations on laravel framework.</br>
-4-Implement Resource Controller methods like screenshots (Index, Create, Store, Edit, Update, Destroy, Show) (https://laravel.com/docs/master/controllers#resource-contr ollers).
+4-Implement Resource Controller methods like screenshots (Index, Create, Store, Edit, Update, Destroy, Show) (https://laravel.com/docs/master/controllers#resource-contr ollers).</br>
-5-All Posts is a link that redirect back to /posts route.
+5-All Posts is a link that redirect back to /posts route.</br>
-6-Use blade layout to not duplicate navbar across view ﬁles.
+6-Use blade layout to not duplicate navbar across view ﬁles.</br>
-7-When submitting a form make sure to redirect back to /posts route (For Delete Button Logic Leave It For Lab 2).
+7-When submitting a form make sure to redirect back to /posts route (For Delete Button Logic Leave It For Lab 2).</br>

 # Lab 1 (Bonus)

-1- Install This PHP Intelephense & PHP cs ﬁxer For VSCode Or Any Similar Editors & Put This File In Your Project Root Directory then make the ﬁxer automatically executed on save
+1- Install This PHP Intelephense & PHP cs ﬁxer For VSCode Or Any Similar Editors & Put This File In Your Project Root Directory then make the ﬁxer automatically executed on save.</br>

-2-Create a blade component called Button that accepts type parameter so that it can be called like this
+2-Create a blade component called Button that accepts type parameter so that it can be called like this.</br>
-    <x-button type=”primary”>View</x-button>
+    <x-button type=”primary”>View</x-button></br>
-    <x-button type=”secondary”>Edit</x-button>
+    <x-button type=”secondary”>Edit</x-button></br>
-    <x-button type=”danger”>Delete</x-button>
+    <x-button type=”danger”>Delete</x-button></br>
-php artisan make:component Button Then read this doc link and apply the same concepts on the button component
+php artisan make:component Button Then read this doc link and apply the same concepts on the button component.</br>